Hurst, TX Patients: Relieve Elbow Pain Without Surgery

 Golfer’s Elbow results from the damage to the tendons and muscles that control fingers and wrist.
 Excess and continuous involvement of the muscles in the forearm or forceful finger and wrist movements cause pain and inflammation in the medial epicondyle of the elbow.
 Continual swinging, gripping, or flexing creates pulls and micro tears in the tendons, which can result in golfer’s elbow, and can lead to the formation of calcium deposits and scar tissues.
 Other activities such as hammering, painting, moving the mouse on a computer, chopping wood, and cooking can lead to injury along with athletics.
 Atlas’ JointRenew Program™ can help treat Golfer’s Elbow by increasing the number of regenerative cells to the area, treating the inflammation and the underlying cause of the condition and allowing it to repair naturally.

 Regenerative Medicine for Distal Biceps Tendon Partial Tear

-Regenerative cells such as stem cells, growth factors, and cytokines are all necessary in assisting with the repairing the tendon.
-If you have been diagnosed with a partial bicipital tendon tear Atlas’ JointRenew Program™ can increase the number of regenerative cells to the biceps tendon allowing it to heal and repair naturally.
-If you want to avoid surgery call us for a free consultation.
+Regenerative cells such as stem cells, growth factors, and cytokines are all necessary in assisting with repairing the tendon.
+If you have been diagnosed with a partial bicipital tendon tear, Atlas’ JointRenew Program™ can increase the number of regenerative cells to the biceps tendon, allowing it to heal and repair naturally.
+If you want to avoid surgery, call us for a free consultation.